MAJOR GIFTS

 The Fuller Learning Center

-Duffield Hall, named for David Duffield ‘62 EE, is one of the country’s most sophisticated research and teaching facilities for nanoscale science and engineering.
+His prior gifts include Duffield Hall, completed in 2004, which is one of the country’s most sophisticated research and teaching facilities for nanoscale science and engineering.
 It supports research and instruction in electronic and photonic devices, microelectromechanical devices, advanced materials processing, and biotechnology devices.
-(Photo: Nicola Kountoupes)

 Young Teleconference Center